 Let start by saying that, as far as gaming goes, there are no bad systems.
-As long as you’re having fun, you're doing it right.
-Your goal here shouldn’t be to pick the most capable machine, but rather to get the one you will enjoy playing.
+As long as you're having fun, you're doing it right.
+Your goal here shouldn't be to pick the most capable machine, but rather to get the one you will enjoy playing the most.

 I've provided a few links and product trailers for your convenience.
 Links looking like this one lead to trusted retailers who might pay me a finder's fee if you buy something from their site.
 Clicking those links costs you nothing extra and helps me with TekAdvisor's upkeep.

 The Lay of the Land

 Let's start by going over the different kinds of gaming systems on the market today.

 The Nintendo Switch is the most distinct, featuring a lot of games you won't find on any other platform.
 It can also be used in the living room like its competitors or as a handheld console.
-Among gaming consoles, it's usually the most family-friendly and is a favourite among frequent travellers.
+Among gaming consoles, it's usually the most family-friendly.
+It is also a favourite among frequent travellers looking for fully-featured games to play offline on the go.

-Game consoles are the primary focus of AAA games developers and a natural choice if you like your games flashy, with big budgets and massive advertising campaigns fueling the hype.
-If you want to join gaming conversations around the water cooler or the schoolyard, a console is usually the right choice.
+Game consoles are the primary focus of large game developers.
+It's a natural choice if you like your games flashy, with big budgets and massive advertising campaigns fueling the hype.
+If you often talk gaming around the water cooler or the schoolyard, a console is usually the right choice.

 The PC offers the most varied selection of games and game genres.
 It's the platform of choice for Strategy, Western RPGs, Massively Multiplayer, Free-To-Play and Indie Games, which you often won't find on consoles or mobile.

-Playing on PC involves educating yourself a little; you have to know what your machine’s capable of.
-In return, gaming PCs can attain much better visual fidelity than consoles and offer more customization and modification options to play games the way you want.
+Playing on PC involves educating yourself a little; you have to know what your machine's capable of.
+In return, gaming PCs can produce graphics of higher visual fidelity than consoles.
+More customization and modification options also let you play games the way you want.

 If checking compatibility and adjusting game settings are not for you, you will probably feel more at ease with gaming consoles.